-The use of lethal force by police officers spurred widespread protests across the country.
+The use of lethal force by officers spurred widespread protests across the country.
 Based on media reports, civilian emotions were sparked by the belief that the use of deadly force may not have been justified.
 What everyday people may not know is that only a limited number of lethal force cases result in an officer being charged.
 Fewer officers are ever convicted.

 According to reports, only about 100 have been charged with a crime in lethal-force cases from 2005 to 2019.
 This is by comparison to nearly 1,000 officer-involved shootings each year.
 Given that we live in uncertain times, it is worthwhile to understand what lethal force entails.